Footage of dog forced into water on A Dog’s Purpose film set sparks outcry

 “It is illegal to inflict suffering and anxiety onto animals, and there is no loophole that lets Hollywood moviemakers get away with abusing animals on a film set.”

-The American Humane society has also launched an investigation into the incident and says it has suspended its safety representative who worked on the film.
+The American Humane society has also launched an investigation and says it has suspended its safety representative who worked on the film.

+Javier Schwersensky, head of the Winnipeg Humane Society, said his group was consulted for two scenes in the movie, but not the one involving the alleged abuse.

 The film’s producer, Amblin Entertainment, and distributor, Universal Pictures, said in a joint statement that they are reviewing the footage, but they are confident that “great care and concern was shown” for the dog.